IngaleChinmay04/IngaleChinmay04/README.md

 **Outcome**: Enhanced accuracy in flood prediction and provided actionable insights through visualizations.

 ## Collaboration
-- ✌️ I’m looking to collaborate on innovative AI, ML, and web development projects that push the boundaries of technology.
+- ✌️ I’m looking to collaborate on innovative AI, ML, and web development and app development projects that push the boundaries of technology.
 - 🤝 If you are working on a project that could benefit from my expertise or if you have an exciting idea for collaboration, let's connect!

 ## Badges